Madivoli/hotel_revenue_and_booking_analysis/README.md

 **Monthly Trends For ADR**

-By analyzing Average Daily Rate (ADR) against customer demographics and booking channels, **the analysis identified a significant "August peak"** and **a distinct performance gap between steady corporate-driven City revenue** and **highly seasonal Resort revenue.**
+By analyzing average daily rate (ADR) against customer demographics and booking channels, **the analysis identified a significant "August peak"** and **a distinct performance gap between steady corporate-driven City revenue** and **highly seasonal Resort revenue.**

 **Key Findings**
 - **Seasonality.** While **the City Hotel maintains a consistent revenue floor** (outperforming the ADR average {$91.11} for 9 months of the year), **the Resort Hotel experienced extreme volatility:**